IBM/global-citizen/README.md

 You can either use composer-playground or composer-rest-server to interact with the business network.

+Use the links to get more information about [composer-playground](https://hyperledger.github.io/composer/latest/introduction/introduction) and [composer-rest-server](https://hyperledger.github.io/composer/latest/integrating/getting-started-rest-api).

 ### a.
 Interact using Composer-Playground

 1. Install Composer-Playground: